realifetech/ios-playbook/operations/codereviewandqa/README.md

 # Code Review and QA

 ## Code Review
+### Process
+1. Feature branches should be created using the epic or ticket number, e.g. feature/LS-XXX or feature/IOS-XXXX.
+2. Once coding is complete, the JIRA ticket should be moved to Code Review, and a pull request created.
+3. Once the code has been reviewed and approved by at least 2 people, the ticket should be assigned back to the creator.

 ### What to look for 👀
 - Does the work meet the requirements?
 - Are there sufficient unit tests?